Last updated on December 26, 2022 by Wandering our World

 When planning a Hawaiian vacation, the biggest challenge is figuring out where to go.
 Each island offers unique experiences and stunning views, so it’s hard to pick the wrong spot for your tropical vacation.
 You can find an incredible amount of diversity in this small state, which is highlighted when comparing the islands of Oahu and Kauai.

 Thankfully though, we know both of these islands well so can help with your decision!

-Polar opposites, these islands have pros and cons depending on your wants when it comes to booking a stay.
-If you like a more relaxed experience or want plenty of opportunities to venture off on your own, Kauai is a great option.
-On the other hand, if you want some level of hustle and bustle with plenty of opportunities for exploring, Oahu is calling your name.
-Either way, look forward to a fantastic vacation to escape everyday life.
+Polar opposites, these islands have pros and cons depending on what you like.
+If you like a more relaxed experience in nature and want plenty of opportunities for adventure, then Kauai is a great option.
+On the other hand, if you want some level of hustle and bustle with plenty of activities in big cities, then Oahu is calling your name.

-Below we compare Oahu and Kauai, looking at which has the better beaches, resorts, activities and more.
+Luckily we know both well, we below we compare Oahu and Kauai, looking at which has the better beaches, resorts, activities and more.
 So read on to begin your Hawaiian adventure!
-(Recommended: The Best Hawaiian Islands for Families).

 Kauai, on the other hand, is significantly quieter.
 Due to building restrictions on the island, it will never lose that rural feel.
-Because of this, Kauai boasts magnificent untouched landscapes that landed its famous coastline in the Jurassic Park movies.
+Because of this, Kauai boasts magnificent untouched landscapes that even landed its famous coastline a part in the Jurassic Park movies.

 There are many quaint towns to visit here as well, including Hanapepe, Waimea, and Hanalei.
 You can find lovely shops and restaurants with authentic local food to gain a greater appreciation for the island’s culture.
 There are also plenty of museums and historical landmarks to explore.